swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

 # Further Statistics Tests

-Try your new test-driven development chops by implementing one or more of the following functions along with their corresponding tests:
+Try your new test-driven development chops by implementing the ``var()`` function, noting that the variance is the square of the standard devation.
-   * median
-   * mode
-   * variance

 # How are tests written?